Sijoy Varghese: Early and personal life

-Varghese was born in Edappally, Kochi to (late) C. Varghese Kelamparambil, a headmaster; and (late) Leelamma Varghese, a teacher.
+Sijoy was born in Edappally, Kochi to (late) C. Varghese Kelamparambil, a headmaster; and (late) Leelamma Varghese, a teacher.

 He studied at the Sacred Heart College, Thevara before commencing his career in the film and advertising film industry.

 He married Tessy Raphel in 1999.
-The couple has five children — Varkey, Maria, Anna, Anthony and Zarah.
+The couple has five children — Adithya, Amy, Annie, Anthony and Zarah.

 Career

-Varghese started his career as an assistant director, and has worked with the leading ad film production houses of India.
+Sijoy started his career as an assistant director, and has worked with the leading ad film production houses of India.
 In 2005 he found his own production house, TVC Factory, which has now grown to be one of the most trusted production houses in India and UAE.

-Varghese is also an actor who has performed supporting characters in Malayalam films including Bangalore Days, Avatharam, James & Alice, Aadhi and Ittymaani: Made in China.
+Sijoy is also an actor who has performed supporting characters in Malayalam films including Bangalore Days, Avatharam, James & Alice, Aadhi and Ittymaani: Made in China.

 He is the current President of Indian Adfilm Makers (IAM), S.Indian Chapter.

-Film

-Varghese started his acting career in 2013 with the role of a police commissioner in Martin Prakkat's ABCD, along with Dulquer Salmaan.
+Sijoy started his acting career in 2013 with the role of a police commissioner in Martin Prakkat's ABCD, along with Dulquer Salmaan.
 He indulged in further experimentation with Amal Neerad Production's 5 Sundarikal (2013).
 He co-wrote Isha with Sidharth Bharathan for Sameer Thahir in the much appreciated anthology.
 After his villainous Cabinet Minister for Thira by Vineeth Sreenivasan, he did a notable role in Anjali Menon's movie Bangalore Days as Coach Zach, for which his character got a huge fan response.
 Later, he played the same role of the coach with Arya in the Tamil remake named Bangalore Naatkal.
 Then he appeared on screen as ACP Gautam Viswanath along with Dileep in director Joshiy's Avatharam, for which his character was appreciated by critics and public in general.
 In 2016 he portrayed St. Peter in Sujith Vasudev's debut movie James & Alice, for which he garnered critical acclaim for his style of acting.
 He appeared in Jamna Pyari as Vasu, Pranav Mohanlal starrer Aadhi as Sidharth, and Mohanlal starrer Ittymaani: Made in China as Alex Plamoottil.